 ‘s-Hertogenbosch Netherlands: Try-out Galerie Majke Hüsstege , November 2012

-Mehmet Ömer Koç.
-Turkey
+Mehmet Ömer Koç. private collection Turkey

 Richard and Alita Rogers Family Foundation.
 USA